Directions & Parking

 People with mobility disabilities who require accessible seating because of their disability can purchase tickets for accessible seats.
 This group includes people who use wheelchairs or other mobility devices, people who cannot climb steps or walk long distances because of significant medical conditions, individuals who cannot sit in straight back seating because of a disability or individuals who need additional space for service animals.
 Tickets for accessible seating may be purchased by individuals requiring accessible seating or someone purchasing on their behalf.
 Accessible seats are available on all levels and in every price range.
 Individuals purchasing accessible seating may purchase one adjacent and up to three contiguous additional seats.
 Proximity to the ADA accessible seating may be affected by availability.
 Every effort will be made to have the seats as close as possible.
 Companion seating will be equivalent to seating in the immediate area, however, these seats may be moveable.
 For people with disabilities who do not require the specific features of accessible seating, there are also designated aisle seats for use by fans with disabilities that have removable or retractable armrests on the aisle side.
 These seats will be identified by signs or markers, but are not subject to policies governing accessible seating ticketing.

 Should a guest need access to a wheelchair space or accessible seating on a temporary basis, accommodations can be made through the Cleveland Browns Ticket Office.
 The tickets may only be exchanged, based on availability of existing accessible seats by contacting the Browns Ticket Office prior to game day.
 Please call the Ticket Office at (440) 891-5050 to report your need for accessible seating and to check availability.
 Due to the high demand, accessible seating can run out.
 We recommend you contact the Browns Ticket Office as soon as you know you will be in need of assistance.
 Patrons with tickets in accessible seating that are not in need of accessible seats are encouraged to exchange their tickets for non-accessible seating at the Ticket Office prior to game day.
+If tickets were purchased directly from the Browns they can be exchanged by calling the Browns Ticketing Department at (440) 824-3434.
 Accessible seating may be available for exchange on game day.
 Visit the ticket booth or a guest services booth for more information.

 Suite Holders and Club Seat license holders with assigned parking in their contracts will receive information and details in the early summer of each year.
 All other ticket holders, including PSL holders, and guests with special needs, will be responsible for making their own parking arrangements.
 A limited number of parking spaces are available on a game-by-game basis.
 Several parking operators are located in the downtown area.
 For more information regarding parking, please contact the Cleveland Visitors Bureau at: (216) 621-4110.
 See also Drop-Off Areas below.